7 Incredible Hotel Restaurants in NYC We Love

 We all know NYC hotels are about more than just the bedrooms.
 They're about the scene, the design, the bar, and of course, the food.
-Read on for the 7 Best Hotel Restaurants in NYC, from the classics to a newbie with a must-try "Midnight Pasta."
+Read on for the seven all-time greatest hotel restaurants in NYC, from the classics to a newbie with a must-try "Midnight Pasta."

-Steps from the Brooklyn Bridge and East River in Brooklyn Bridge Park, the Osprey is less than a year old, but already a mainstay of the Dumbo/Brooklyn Bridge waterfront scene.
-On the ground floor of the 1 Brooklyn Bridge Park hotel, the dining room is a complement to the market-driven New American menu, all chalky woods, cushioned banquettes, plaid accents and low-slung cafe-style lights.
-On the outdoor terrace, outfitted with an armada of picnic tables, views extend from the waterfront park’s lawns and trees to lower Manhattan’s jumble of skyscrapers.
-Open for breakfast, lunch and dinner (with short breaks between meal services), each menu has distinct offerings but follow the market-driven theme with specialties like the fontina and thyme biscuits with plum jam at breakfast, baby beets with whipped feta for lunch, and a rotisserie chicken with seasonal vegetables for dinner.
-Remedy any overindulgence with a stroll along the waterfront path to the basketball courts and Pier 1, or with a twirl on Jane’s Carousel overlooking the Manhattan skyline in nearby Dumbo.
+The Osprey is already a mainstay of the Dumbo/Brooklyn Bridge waterfront scene.
+On the ground floor of 1 Brooklyn Bridge, the dining room is a complement to the market-driven New American menu—all chalky woods, cushioned banquettes, plaid accents, and low-slung café-style lights.
+On the outdoor terrace, you'll find an armada of picnic tables and views that extend from the waterfront park’s lawns and trees to lower Manhattan’s jumble of skyscrapers.
+Open for breakfast, lunch, and dinner (with short breaks between meal services), each menu has distinct offerings but follow the market-driven theme with specialties like the egg-white frittata with vegetables and herb pesto at breakfast; cauliflower with grapes, mint, and turmeric for lunch; and a lemon herb chicken with ancient grains, currants, and spaghetti squash for dinner.
+Remedy any overindulgence with a stroll along the waterfront path to the basketball courts and Pier 1, or with a twirl on Jane’s Carousel in nearby Dumbo.

 Simon and the Whale at the Freehand Hotel

-The last to open of the Freehand Hotel’s funhouse of five bars and restaurants, Simon and the Whale is a book-in-advance hotspot, specializing in mostly Mediterranean classics given a New York accent.
-The most grown-up of the Freehand’s food outlets, the look is modern-clubhouse, with dark-wood paneling, green tile work, and a central, wraparound bar, but the crowd is an unpretentious mix of first dates, parents-in-town, and after-work group dinners.
-Order standout dishes for lunch like a fish sandwich on poppyseed challah and a green gazpacho with crab.
-Or go for a multi-course dinner feast with seafood-heavy entrees like whole fish of the day with charred carrots and couscous for two.
-Make sure you save room for the brioche donuts with four fillings, then head up to the tiki-themed rooftop bar, Broken Shaker.
+Inside the Freehand Hotel’s funhouse of five bars and restaurants, Simon and the Whale is a book-in-advance hotspot, specializing in mostly Mediterranean classics given a New York accent.
+The most grown-up of the Freehand’s food outlets, the look is modern clubhouse with dark-wood paneling, green tile work, and a central wraparound bar, but the crowd is an unpretentious mix of first dates, parents-in-town, and after-work group dinners.
+Order standout dishes for lunch like a fish sandwich on poppyseed challah, or go for a multi-course dinner feast with seafood-heavy entrées like whole fish of the day with madras curry and butter beans for two.
+Make sure you save room for the almond milk panna cotta with tangerine and cocoa nib, then head up to the tiki-themed rooftop bar, Broken Shaker.

 Narcissa at Standard East Village

 Past the crowds that spill from the two streetside bars at the Standard East Village, Narcissa is a romantic, low-lit space set at the back of the buzzy hotel.
-Chef John Fraser oversees the curated menu that puts seasonal vegetables in the spotlight.
-Case in point: the insanely delicious rotisserie-crisped beets with creamy horseradish sauce.
-Order two.
-Seafood lovers are also well looked after with specialties like the Maine scallops, a crab pasta, and a whole-roasted branzino, while carnivores can go all out with the the 24-ounce bone-in rib eye with shishito peppers and potatoes.
+Chef de Cuisine Max Blachman-Gentile oversees the curated menu that puts Asian ingredients in the spotlight.
+Case in point: the insanely delicious smoked Japanese sweet potato.
+And don't miss the Parker House rolls—order two.
+Seafood lovers are also well looked after with specialties like pan-seared red snapper, Xinjiang white prawns, and a whole-roasted branzino, while carnivores can go all out with the Koji cured steak.

 Augustine at the Beekman Hotel

-Among the Thompson Hotel group’s collection of knockout properties, the Beekman is an eye-popping standout and hands down one of the best hotel restaurants in NYC.
-Housed in one of New York’s first skyscrapers, it reopened as the Beekman in 2016 after a loving restoration.
-The ground-floor restaurants are run by two of the city's best restaurateurs : Tom Colicchio at Temple Court and Temple Court Bar, and Keith McNally, of Balthazar fame, at the gorgeous brasserie, Augustine.
-Here, the cozy leather booths, surrounded by vintage mirrored walls and globe lighting, are full from the first breakfast pastry to the last post-dinner nightcap throughout the week and weekend.
-The menu will be familiar to McNally devotees, with French cafe favorites like steak frites and salad nicoise, plus some popular rotisserie dishes, including a vegetarian-friendly option.
+Housed in one of New York’s first skyscrapers, the Beekman reopened in 2016 after a loving restoration.
+The ground-floor restaurants are run by two of the city's best restaurateurs: Tom Colicchio at Temple Court and Temple Court Bar and Keith McNally (of Balthazar fame) at the gorgeous brasserie Augustine.
+Here, cozy leather booths, surrounded by vintage mirrored walls and globe lighting, are full from the first breakfast pastry to the last post-dinner nightcap throughout the week and weekend.
+The menu will be familiar to McNally devotees, with French café favorites like steak frites and salad nicoise, plus some popular rotisserie dishes including a vegetarian-friendly option.

 Maialino at the Gramercy Park Hotel

-In a city with a hundred restaurants opening a month, the Gramercy Park Hote’ls Maialino is an enduring favorite.
-Opened in 2009 by Danny Meyer, the restaurant's rusticated wooden tables, bread station, and open bay windows became an instant hit with the power lunch set who were tired of the early-’00s Midtown joints.
-But Maialino isn’t just good looks.
+In a city with a hundred restaurants opening a month, the Gramercy Park Hotel's Maialino from Danny Meyer is an enduring favorite and still one of the best hotel restaurants in NYC since it opened in 2009.
+The restaurant's rusticated wooden tables, bread station, and open bay windows became an instant hit with the power lunch set who were tired of the early-’00s Midtown joints—but Maialino isn’t just good looks.
 The classic Roman trattoria menu is so reliably tasty that it has the sort of loyal following you’re more likely to find at a neighborhood diner.
 There’s a dedicated bar menu for upscale paninis and cured meats, plus options for breakfast, lunch, and brunch.
-On the dinner menu, the cacio e pepe pasta is so good they recommend you order it “for the table,” and the signature suckling pig (“mailino” in Italian) is the finest you'll taste anywhere.
+On the dinner menu, the cacio e pepe pasta is so good they recommend you order it “for the table,” and the signature suckling pig (“maialino al forno” in Italian) is the finest you'll taste anywhere.

 Primo's at the Frederick Hotel